OctopusDeploy/docs/docs/octopus-concepts/index.md

 position: 5
 ---

 As you work with Octopus Deploy to automate your software deployments there are some concepts it will be helpful to be familiar with.
-This sections provides information about common Octopus Concepts.
+This section provides information about common Octopus Concepts.